krielon/webflyx/quotes/dune.md

-e-  - The spice must flow.
+e-  - Fear is the mind-killer.